Welcome to today's edition of the Rush 24-7 podcast.

 They really have to be incredible people.

-They have to become, as do lawyers, experts on everything.
+They have to become, as do lawyers, experts on everything if they are to succeed, if they are to excel.

-And I've heard Breyer, for example, when he talks about uh using foreign law, believe me, it's nonsensical.
+And I've heard Breyer, for example, when he talks about using foreign law, believe me, it's nonsensical.

 And I wouldn't be surprised if before this is all over, Breyer or Ginsburg invoke foreign law.

-It was antiquated, it had discrimination built into it.
+It had discrimination built into it.

-Uh The U.S. Constitution, she said to these people, whoever they were, really not good for what you want to do here.
+The U.S. Constitution, she said to these people, whoever they were, really not good for what you want to do here.

 That's a woman on the Supreme Court here deciding this case.

-And I've I've I've always remembered what my father said about needing incredible people as judges, and this guy doesn't seem to be one.
+And I've always remember what my father said about needing incredible people as judges.

-And looky, what happened here?
+And Loogie, what happened here?

 His side's lawyer.

-He's on the government side in this.
+He's on the government side.

 His side's lawyers.

-You want to hear something that's just plain tasteless.
+You want to hear something that's just plain tasteless?

-The Obama re-elect campaign, Obama 2012, is now selling hoodies.
+The Obama re-elect campaign, Obama 2012, is now selling hoodies that say Obama 2012 on them.

-The Barack Obama re-election effort is exploiting the death of Trayvon Martin in Sanford, Florida, in order, obviously, here, to secure votes, as though he needs them from African Americans.
+The Barack Obama re-election effort is exploiting the death of Trayvon Martin in Sanford, Florida, in order, obviously, here to secure votes as though he needs them from African Americans.

 Hoodies.